Forwarding Information to Splunk using ThreatLocker Detect

 The syntax for entering your Splunk Receiver URL is:

 Lastly, review the policy expiration setting and save the policy.
-The policy will be added to your organization and will be viewable on the ThreatLocker Detect page.
-Don't forget to click 'Deploy Policies'.
+The policy will be added to your organization and will be viewable on the ThreatLocker Detect Policies page.
+Select ‘Deploy Policies’ to deploy these new settings to your organization.

 Once this ThreatLocker Detect policy is matched, the body is sent to the HTTP Event Collector and stored in Splunk.